Which API to use

 Send messages

-See our Create Message guide to get started.
+See the Create Message guide to get started.
 Programmatically send:Push Notifications

 Send push notifications to apps and websites.